Frequently Asked Questions – click on any question to see the answer

 What option do I have if I cannot participate in a physical event?

-If you are unable to get to a physical event, due to geography or schedule constraints, we ask that you register for the Military Skilled Trades resume database.
-The resume database provides participating employers access to resumes submitted by active / guard / reserve military members and veterans stationed across the globe with skilled trades experience.
+If you are unable to get to a physical event, due to geography or schedule constraints, we ask that you create a profile in the Military Skilled Trades database and upload a resume (if you have one) for virtual consideration by participating employers.

 How do I register for a physical event or for inclusion in the resume database?